Contents

-The procedure for apply to adopt / revoking an adoption comprises the following steps:
+The procedure for adoption application/adoption revocation consists of the following steps:

 1. Submitting your application

-- a mother who has given up her child for adoption;
+- a mother who gave up her child for adoption

-The court will inform the relevant parties of your application.
+The judge will inform interested parties of your application.

 2. Hearing